Johann Dietenberger: Biography

-Towards the end of 1517 Dietenberger was appointed Regens studiorum and interpreter of Thomas Aquinas at Trier, where he opened his lectures on 27 January 1518.
-In the meantime he had been elected (1516) prior of his convent at Frankfurt, and he retained this office until 1526, when he became prior at Koblenz.
+Towards the end of 1517, Dietenberger was appointed Regens studiorum and interpreter of Thomas Aquinas at Trier, where he opened his lectures on 27 January 1518.
+He became regent there, and then briefly held the office of prior at Koblenz, until the Frankfurt town council petitioned for his return in 1520.
+That same year, Johann Cochlaeus became dean of Liebfrauen, and the two men became close friends and collaborators.